 Map

-Map of the area:
+Interactive map of the area:

 Directions

-If you are reaching by car, then enter “Zurim Valley National Park” into Waze.
+If you are reaching by car, enter “Zurim Valley National Park” into Waze.
 Note there are several entrances.
 You can park at Hadassa Lampel 10 and take the stairs down, or even better, enter Tzurim Valley through Derech E-Tur Shmuel Ben Adaya and use the free parking on site.

 Tzurim Valley National Park